-WHY IS A BONY FLAP NEEDED?
+WHY IS SOFT TISSUE FREE FLAP SURGERY NEEDED

-- There are a several reasons why a bony free flap is used.
-These include: - o The hole (defect) is too large too close reliably with a bone graft or prosthetic material - o The tissue will not function well without a flap, such as: - Restoring your ability to speak and chew when the jaw bone is removed
+There are a several reasons why a free flap is used.
+These include:

+- The hole (defect) is too large too close together - The tissue will not function well without a flap, such as: - o when part of the tongue is removed, which needs to move freely - Your appearance will be affected without a flap, such as:

-- Maintaining the position of the eye when part of the eye socket is removed - Providing bone that implants can be placed into to support a denture - Your appearance will be affected without a flap, such as when the bone that provides the contour of your face has been removed. - o The tissue is unlikely to heal without a flap, such as when you have had previous radiotherapy or many operations - Reconstructive surgery may be performed at the same time as the primary surgery, or at a later date.
-Your doctor will discuss these options with you.
+- o when part of the jaw is removed - The tissue may develop a leak if the without a flap, including: - o food and saliva from the mouth or throat (fistula) - o fluid around the brain (cerebrospinal fluid CSF leak) - The tissue is unlikely to heal without a flap, such as: - o when you have had previous radiotherapy or many operations - Reconstructive surgery may be performed at the same time as the primary surgery, or at a later date.
+Your doctor will advise on the surgeries planned for you.